 Can a person be branded like a can of beans?
 When you see the can, you think of your experience with the beans, how they tasted, how much they cost, their availability, and their value relative to other brands of beans.
 You think of their marketing, where and how they were grown, their consistency and dependability.
 All that is summed up in your image of the can of beans’ brand.

 Commercial personal branding takes it to the next level with the offering of services or products.
 Now, add endorsements and events.
 Your goal is to become a go-to person and a thought leader in a specific area.
-Since media can’t measure the value of content, viewers’ first impressions are often still based on number of likes or followers.
+Since media can’t measure the value of content, viewers still base their first impressions on number of likes or followers.

 Some media, such as Facebook, have replaced daytime TV.
 Posting entertaining pictures of kittens will certainly achieve more hits and likes than a thoughtful insight or even valuable content.
 However, the number of hits and likes remain impressive to first-time viewers.
-It is a metric not to be ignored, no matter how they are garnered.
+It is a metric you should not ignore, no matter how they are garnered.

 Individual personal brand and commercial personal brand have blended together in the use of the term “personal brand.”
 But many of the metrics used to measure the popularity of each are the same.